lagyal/Global-Superstore-Sales-Analysis/README.md

 This analysis evaluates historical sales performance to identify growth drivers, profit leaks, and actionable opportunities for the business.

-## Business Questions
-- Which regions and cities drive the majority of revenue?
-- Are high-sales products actually profitable, or masking losses?
-- Which product sub-categories should be re-priced, optimized, or discontinued?
-- How have sales and profits trended over time, and is growth sustainable?
-- Where should leadership focus expansion vs cost control?

 ## Data Overview
 - Source: Global Superstore dataset (Kaggle)
 - Time Period: 2014–2017